Prosecutors charge man in connection with death of rapper Mac Miller

 Investigators, who served search warrants at multiple locations, recovered a plastic bag containing pills allegedly supplied by a prostitute and a madam.
 Two days earlier, Pettit delivered to Miller counterfeit oxycodone pills that contained fentanyl, cocaine and Xanax.

-Asked in another text message how he was doing, Petit allegedly wrote: “I am not great ...
+Asked in another text message how he was doing, Pettit, who has been charged with one count of distribution of a controlled substance, allegedly wrote: "I am not great ...
 Most likely I will die in jail."

+If convicted,the DEA says Pettit faces a statutory maximum sentence of 20 years in federal prison.

 Born in Pittsburgh as Malcolm McCormick, Miller reportedly taught himself how to play piano, bass, guitar and drums as a young child, before switching to rap in high school.